 Canon cameras cover a wide range of skills and features, tied together by an extremely robust lens lineup

 Much like Canon, Nikon is exceedingly popular amongst photographers of all levels.
 Although there’s much to be said for buying a camera body that’s affordable, Nikon’s higher-end models also provide exceptional quality and sturdiness.
 As such, you can buy Nikon cameras that are suitable for hobbyists, enthusiast, and professional purposes alike.

 Again, in a similar way to Canon, Nikon offers an impressive range of lenses.
 If you need to capture expansive landscapes, you’ll soon find an ultra-wide-angle lens that fills as much of your photo as possible.
 Or, if you’re trying to grab the perfect image of an animal you don’t want to disturb, Nikon’s super telephoto lenses are pretty difficult to beat.
-And with a lens mount that hasn’t changed in decades, the ability to find inexpensive film lenses that still work on today’s DSLRs means Nikon is also the brand for you if you’re interested in specialist lenses.
 From fisheye through to perspective correction, there is something out there for everyone.

 The Nikon D5600 remains one of the most popular entry-level cameras on the market due to it’s low price, ease of use and wide lens selection.
 Any budding photographer would do well to give it a look.